mcdeezj/ds-skill-assess/README.md

 ## About My Submission: `Rebekah McNichol`
 I was rather off my feet with this one.
 I had brushed up on Pandas and then saw it was R, and of course that was rustier.
+I am also less experienced with GitHub having mostly played with simple branching in terminals.